Types of Degrees Environmental Technology Majors Are Getting

 |Hispanic or Latino||19|

-Americans aren’t the only ones with an interest in Environmental Engineering Tech.
+Environmental Engineering Tech appeals to people across the globe.
 About 1.6% of those with this major are international students.

 How Much Do Environmental Technology Majors Make?